charly/charly.github.io/_drafts/2015-06-16-sql-grouping-and-my-small-eureka-moment.md

 Great that was fun!

 But if you look closely at the results there's a twist...

-The problem with this, is it will give me People that have unpublished pictures.
-Sure but that doesn't mean they can't have published pictures as well.
+The problem is : it will give me People with unpublished pictures, sure _but that doesn't mean they can't have published pictures as well_.
 For example all Einstein's pictures were published, so he won't appear.
-But Goddard who has many of both (pub & unpub) _will_ appear...
+But Paulette Goddard who has many of both (published _and_ unpublished) _will_ appear...
 I got rid of Einstein but Goddard is still sticking around despite Kono frowning at her.

+How do you solve that ?

 ### 2nd Try : Grouping
 So the next thing I do is group the results.